-In 2019 State Records is celebrating our centenary as the oldest government archive in Australia.
+In 2019 State Records celebrated its centenary, having been established in 1919.
+It is the oldest government archive in Australia.

-The digital age has also changed the way records are created and preserved.
-State Records now also administers the Freedom of Information Act and the Information Privacy Principles Instruction.
+The digital age has changed the way records are created and preserved, which presents new challenges for the work of an archive.
+In addition State Records now also administers the Freedom of Information Act 1991 and the Information Privacy Principles Instruction.

-Discover the treasures and stories at the heart of the nation’s oldest government archive at our exhibition Professor Henderson’s Department of Historical Records.
+Discover the treasures and stories at the heart of the nation’s oldest government archive at the exhibition Professor Henderson’s Department of Historical Records.